BF/SF Princeton Reverb

 To our knowledge, the following changes were introduced in AB1270 and AA764 (compared to the pre-CBS AA1164):

-3. The reverb recovery circuit in AB1270 got a 2000pF highpass cap leading higher frequencies to ground.
-This makes the reverb slightly darker with less presence, if noticable at all.
+3. The reverb recovery circuit in AB1270 got a 2000 pF highpass cap leading higher frequencies to ground.
+This makes the reverb slightly darker with less presence, if noticeable at all.
 See the green circled cap to the left.

 Logical schematics